 In some cases you may be tempted to buy a car sight unseen, but this is an extremely risky option and not recommended.
 Even if you know and trust the seller, there’s no way of knowing for sure if the vehicle is in good condition or if you’re getting a fair price.
 If the car you buy is not what you expected, you could end up significantly out of pocket.

 Before you buy: Vehicle background checks

-When buying a used car from interstate, just as you would when buying from a seller just down the road, you should always conduct a full check of the vehicle’s history.
-This allows you to determine:
+When buying a used car from interstate, just as you would when buying from a seller down the road, you should always conduct a full check of the vehicle’s history.
+This allows you to determine the following: